List of scientific publications by Albert Einstein: The first period (1901–1933)

 Einstein's mass–energy equation in a 1912 manuscript.
-He originally used $L$ to represent energy instead of $E$, and $V$ instead of $c$ for the speed of light.
+He originally used $L$ to represent energy instead of $E$, and $V$ for the speed of light instead of $c$, as is now standard (from the Latin celer, meaning fast.)

 In 1905, Einstein concluded that "The mass of a body is a measure of its energy content."
 In modern form, the equation he wrote down was $E = mc^2$, where $E$ is the energy of an object, $m$ is the mass of that object, and $c$ is the speed of light in vacuum.
 He suggested that "bodies whose energy contents is variable to a high degree, e.g. salts of radium" be used to test his new equation.
 Einstein's mass–energy equivalence was later verified by studying mass defect in atomic nuclei.
 The energy released in nuclear reactions—which is essential for nuclear power and nuclear weapons—can be estimated from such mass defects.
+Einstein subsequently gave many other derivations of this relation, fearing that he had not been rigorous enough.